geveh/LakeVolumes/README.md

 *Main outputs*:
 - "all_lakes_including_dam_type.rds" (R-object of all glacial lakes with an assigned dam type)
 - "glacier_lakes_2020_centroids.shp" (R-object of all glacial lake centroids for the year 2020)
+- "Lakes19902020_damtype.RDS" (R-object of all glacial lakes in 1990 and 2020 with a dam type assigned)

 ---